jaybeeuu/jaybeeuu-dev/docs/api-repo-mgmt.md

 * Detect if repo already exists (error recovery)

 * If local does not exist
-   * Clone
+   * clone
 * Else
   * pull
-* Compare current and previous commits
+* Compare current and previous commits - git diff
 * build new/updated files to HTML
 * Update manifest
 * Store new commit ref - persist.

 Do this transactionally?

+This is also the behaviour for refresh.

+Could initially skip the diff and just rebuild everything.